MicrosoftDocs/power-platform/power-platform/admin/powerapps-flow-licensing-faq.md

 -   List Price (USD): $150 per user/month
 -   Entitlements: Licensed per bot, Power Automate Process licenses a single 'automation' bot that can be used for <u>unattended</u> robotic process automation (unattended RPA), OR business critical processes that need to be accessed by unlimited users within an organization

+> [!Note]
-Note: Any software automated with an unattended bot may require additional licensing per software terms.
+> Any software automated with an unattended bot may require additional licensing per software terms.
 For example, unattended RPA scenarios incorporating M/O365 require the Microsoft 365 - Unattended License.
 Please see the Product Terms for more information

 #### Are there minimum purchase requirements for Power Automate Process?